 Sooty has done some of the work to help identify stocks that are worth investigating.
 These are not "buy" recommendations.
 Sooty is a fellow investor not a financial advisor.

-On the "candidates" page you will find two sections; one for each of stocks listed on the NASDAQ and NYSE exchanges.
+On the "candidates" page you will find three sections; one for each of stocks listed on the NASDAQ, NYSE and AMEX exchanges.
 Included for each exchange (about 3000 stocks in each) is a spreadsheet in CSV format along with financial performance measures extracted from the "Key Statistics" section from Yahoo Finance.

 It is suggested you read the lecture on shipping companies to understand the kind of investment strategy Sooty recommends.
 Shippers are exactly the kind of stock you should look at because; 1) they adhere to US rules, 2) they are foreign companies (mostly Greek), 3) they have foreign customers, and 4) they pay dividends.